leapwill/autoconv/README.md

 ## Configuration

 Modify `/config/autoconv.json` according to your needs.
+The first codec in the allowed list will be used if conversion is necessary.

 ```yaml
 matchers: # list of file path prefix matchers, the first matching one is used